C3.ai (AI)

 5. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
+Examining a company’s long-term performance can provide clues about its quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, C3.ai grew its sales at a 16.5% annual rate.
-Although this growth is acceptable on an absolute basis, it fell slightly short of our standards for the software sector, which enjoys a number of secular tailwinds.
+Over the last five years, C3.ai grew its sales at a 12.2% annual rate.
+Though this growth is acceptable on an absolute basis, we need to see more than just topline growth for the software sector, which can display significant earnings volatility.
+This means our bar for the sector is particularly high, reflecting the non-essential and hit-driven nature of the products and services offered.
+Additionally, five-year CAGR starts around Covid, when revenue was depressed then rebounded.

 C3.ai Quarterly Revenue

 We at StockStory place the most emphasis on long-term growth, but within software, a half-decade historical view may miss recent innovations or disruptive industry trends.
-C3.ai’s recent performance shows its demand has slowed as its annualized revenue growth of 11.3% over the last two years was below its five-year trend.
+C3.ai’s recent performance shows its demand has slowed as its annualized revenue growth of 1.8% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.
 C3.ai Year-On-Year Revenue Growth

-This quarter, C3.ai reported a rather uninspiring 20.3% year-on-year revenue decline to $75.15 million of revenue, in line with Wall Street’s estimates.
-Company management is currently guiding for a 23.1% year-on-year decline in sales next quarter.
+This quarter, C3.ai missed Wall Street’s estimates and reported a rather uninspiring 46.1% year-on-year revenue decline, generating $53.26 million of revenue.
+Company management is currently guiding for a 54% year-on-year decline in sales next quarter.

 The customer acquisition cost (CAC) payback period represents the months required to recover the cost of acquiring a new customer.
 Essentially, it’s the break-even point for sales and marketing investments.
 A shorter CAC payback period is ideal, as it implies better returns on investment and business scalability.

-C3.ai does a decent job acquiring new customers, and its CAC payback period checked in at 43.4 months this quarter.
-The company’s relatively fast recovery of its customer acquisition costs gives it the option to accelerate growth by increasing its sales and marketing investments.
+C3.ai is extremely efficient at acquiring new customers, and its CAC payback period checked in at 16 months this quarter.
+The company’s rapid recovery of its customer acquisition costs means it can attempt to spur growth by increasing its sales and marketing investments.

 For software companies like C3.ai, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.